aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 Your fortune said you need to make a donation.
-Follow the Paypal link.
+> 🥠 Never do something halfway.
+If you do it w

-Last update: Fri Apr 17 06:27:35 2026
+Last update: Sat Apr 18 06:05:15 2026

 ### Let's play! 🎮